NetCommons3/NetCommons3Docs/phpdoc/Categories/files/Plugin/Categories/Model/Behavior/CategoryBehavior.php.txt

 class CategoryBehavior extends ModelBehavior {

 /**
- * beforeValidate is called before a model is validated, you can use this callback to
+ * afterValidate is called just after model data was validated, you can use this callback
- * add behavior validation rules into a models validate array.
-Returning false
- * will allow you to make the validation fail.
- *
+ * to perform any data cleanup or preparation if needed *
  * @param Model $model Model using this behavior
- * @param array $options Options passed from Model::save().
- * @return mixed False or null will abort the operation.
-Any other result will continue.
+ * @return mixed False will stop this event from being passed to other behaviors */ public function afterValidate(Model $model) {
- * @see Model::save()
- */
-	public function beforeValidate(Model $model, $options = array()) {
 		if (! isset($model->data['Categories'])) {
 			return true;
 		}